-U.S. halts military assistance to Cameroon over human rights concerns: official
+U.S. halts some Cameroon military assistance over human rights: official

 WASHINGTON (Reuters) - The United States said on Wednesday it was halting some military assistance to Cameroon over allegations of gross human rights violations by its security forces in the northwest, southwest and far north regions.

-A State Department official said the United States had terminated a C-130 aircraft training program, and halted deliveries of four defender boats, nine armored vehicles and an upgrade of a Cessna aircraft for Cameroon’s rapid intervention forces.
-Cameroon has cooperated closely with the United States in the fight against Islamist militant group Boko Haram.
+A State Department official said the United States had terminated a C-130 aircraft training program, and halted deliveries of four defender boats, nine armored vehicles and an upgrade of a Cessna aircraft for Cameroon’s rapid intervention battalion.

+Furthermore, the United States had withdrawn its offer for Cameroon to be part of the State Partnership Program, a military cooperation program, the official said.

 “We do not take these measures lightly, but we will not shirk from reducing assistance further if evolving conditions require it,” the official said.
 “For the time being, other programs will continue.”

+Tens of thousands of people have been displaced in Nigeria and neighboring Chad, Niger and Cameroon during Boko Haram’s campaign to carve out an Islamic caliphate in northeast Nigeria.

+“We emphasize that it is in Cameroon’s interest to show greater transparency in investigating credible allegations of gross violations of human rights security forces,” the State Department official said.

-Reporting by Lesley Wroughton; Editing by Sonya Hepinstall
+Reporting by Lesley Wroughton; Editing by Sonya Hepinstall and Tom Brown